Updated: Feb 13

-In the past 80 years of technological innovations, artificial muscles have evolved tremendously to transform medical and commercial uses worldwide.
-By looking at the delicate but powerful control that human muscles have, engineers and scientists have been able to mimic the same responses in artificial muscles in fields like industrial automation, commercial, health tech, and aerospace.
+In the past 80 years of technological innovations, artificial muscles have evolved tremendously to transform medical and industrial uses worldwide.
+By looking at the delicate but powerful control that human muscles have, engineers and scientists have been able to mimic the same responses in artificial muscles in fields like industrial automation, automotive, medical devices, and aerospace.

 What Are Artificial Muscles?

-Artificial muscles, also known as muscle-like actuators, are devices or materials that can mimic natural muscle and change stiffness, contract, expand, or rotate with an external stimulus.
-The idea is to mimic human muscles as closely as possible, including producing motions like bending or contracting.
+Artificial muscles, also known as muscle-like actuators, are devices or materials that can mimic natural muscles and change stiffness, contract, expand, or rotate with an external stimulus.
+The idea is to mimic human muscles as closely as possible, including producing motions like expanding or contracting.

 Artificial muscles are highly flexible and have wide applications in medicine, robotics, industry, and many other fields.
-In the same way, our muscles convert different chemicals into energy to operate; artificial muscles use an electric current to facilitate mechanical motion.
+In the same way, our muscles convert different chemicals into energy to operate; artificial muscles use electricity to facilitate mechanical motion.

 What Can Artificial Muscles Be Used For?